scostello-hubQA/ToDoList/README.md

 The below instructions will get you a version of the project up and running in a local environment for developing and testing purposes.
 1. clone and fork
 2. open in IDE as maven/spring prj
-3. run the local server from the bootdashboard
+3. Open CLI in the folder where the .jar file is located
+4. Run the command `java -jar <filename>` and this should start up the tomcat server
+5. head over to `localhost:8080.index` for the landing page
-4. load up postman use the URLS to test the functionality is working
+6. load up postman use the URLS to test the functionality is working
-5. you can also head to localhost:8080/h2-console to checkout the database
+7. you can also head to localhost:8080/h2-console to checkout the database
-6. removing the h2-console from the url will take you to the index.html for the to do list
+8. removing the h2-console from the url will take you to the index.html for the to do list